 Did you know that two of our favourite Easter foods are highly toxic for dogs?

-Hot cross buns and chocolate stashes are notoriously sought after by pups, however as both are potentially toxic, this is no time to play family vacuum cleaner.
+Hot cross buns and chocolate stashes are notoriously sought after by pups, however this is no time to play family vacuum cleaner.

 1. Hot Cross Buns